 Redemptions & Rollovers

-As a result of dispositions of our investments in various companies, WUTIF can, from time to time, offer redemption and re-investment opportunities to its investors.
+As a result of dispositions of our investments in various companies, WUTIF may, from time to time, offer redemption and re-investment opportunities to its investors.
 The proceeds that are received when our shares in an investee are sold, are made available to investors who wish to, and are eligible to, redeem their shares.
-Such proceeds are not re-invested nor are dividends paid.
+Next-in-line investors are notified by email.
+Exit proceeds are not re-invested nor are dividends paid.
 This allows investors to cash in if they so choose.

-Normally, in order to receive the 30% refundable tax credit, investors must commit their capital for a 5-year period.
+Normally, in order to receive the 30% refundable tax credit, investors must commit their capital for a minimum 5-year period.
 This is because it normally takes at least 5 years for an investment in a startup company to mature and pay off.
 In fact, it usually takes much longer than 5 years.
-This means that early investors in WUTIF have waited much longer than 5 years before WUTIF received a cash payout in order to offer redemption opportunities.
-However, due to the large portfolio of companies, exits are occurring more frequently now and the hold period is closer to 5 years and recently, has been less than 5 years.
+In fact, early investors in WUTIF waited much longer than 5 years before WUTIF received a cash payout in order to offer redemption opportunities.
+However, due to the large portfolio of maturing companies, exits are occurring more frequently now and the hold period is closer to 5 years and could even be less than 5 years.

 WUTIF’s policy is to notify all of its shareholders whenever it is possible to offer share redemptions.
 Any shareholders requesting a redemption will processed on a first-in first-out basis.
 The number of shareholders that can be accommodated will depend on the amount of cash received from any specific investment payout.

-In other words, those investors that have held their shares for the longest time, will be able to redeem first.
-Some investors may choose to re-invest, i.e. rollover, their proceeds in which case they will again receive a 30% refundable tax credit from the B.C.
+Those investors that have held their shares for the longest time, will be able to redeem first.
+Some investors may choose to re-invest, i.e. rollover, their proceeds in which case they will again receive another 30% refundable tax credit from the B.C.
 Government.
 Some investors may decide not to rollover because they do not want to commit to another 5 years.
 They may decide to simply continue holding their investment.
 In this case, they will not lose their redemption priority.
 They will be first in line for the next redemption window.
 When shareholders choose not to redeem, the funds that would be available to them are now made available to the next-in-line shareholder.

 Rollover all or a portion of your investment

-• By keeping your capital in, you will be able to take advantage of the growth of other promising companies in the portfolio.
+- By re-investing your capital, you will be able to take advantage of the growth of other promising companies in the portfolio.

-1. Redeem all or a portion of your current investment at approximately $25.00 per share
+Redeem all or a portion of your current investment

-• Any shares redeemed will be immediately paid out with no further participation in gains.
+- Any shares redeemed will be immediately paid out with no further participation.

 After the cash available for redemptions is depleted, investors will have to wait until WUTIF achieves another investment payout at which time this process will be repeated starting with the next-in-line investor (starting with those that passed up previous redemption opportunities).